MicrosoftDocs/powerbi-docs/articles/powerbi-refresh-data.md

 ## Live connections and DirectQuery to on-premises data sources
 With the enterprise gateway, you can issue queries from Power BI to your on-premises data sources.
 When you interact with a visualization, queries are sent from Power BI directly to the database.
 Updated data is then returned and visualizations are updated.
 Because there is a direct connection between Power BI and the database, there is no need to schedule refresh.

 When you configure a data source with the enterprise gateway, you also have the option to configure scheduled refresh for imported datasets.
+[Learn more](powerbi-gateway-enterprise.md)

 > **Note**: If your dataset is configured for a live or DirectQuery connection, you will not have the option to use scheduled refresh.
 Scheduled refresh is only available for imported datasets.